What Makes Businesses Succeed or Fail?

 Written by Freya Hughes

-As Aaliyah once sang, “If at first you don’t succeed, dust yourself off and try again.”
-There’s a lot that can go wrong in your early business years so don’t be disheartened if things don’t go to plan.
 We’re always preaching the importance of forecasting your figures, no matter how established your business may be.
-In this blog, we’ll look at ways to get your business looking healthy and where you might be going wrong.
+In this blog we’ll look at ways to get your business looking healthy, and where you might be going wrong.

 “I have not failed 10,000 times.
 I have not failed once.
 I have succeeded in proving that those 10,000 ways will not work.
 When I have eliminated the ways that will not work, I will find the way that will work.” – Thomas Edison on his perseverance inventing the lightbulb

 By this point in your career, you’re aware of the risk factors and statistics that accompany starting a business.
-Countless mistakes have got you to where you are now and your venture has been a learning curve since you began.
+Your venture has been a learning curve since you began, and you’ve had to reroute your plan more than once.
 But what separates you from the pack is your unrelenting passion for success.
 So, how are you going to translate this passion into practice?

 We might not have lightbulbs (in the way we know them at least) had Edison not kept trying to get it right.
 He quickly tired of using the known and ‘traditional’ method of inventing, so forged his own path – which is what we encourage entrepreneurs to do ourselves.
-Can you imagine the world without lightbulbs?
 What if Steve Jobs had failed and Microsoft hadn’t bailed Apple out?
 Life, as we know it, would look very different.

 Keep in mind that failure itself can create some of the handiest inventions around.
 Hello, plastic and penicillin.
 If Alexander Fleming hadn’t failed to clean up his equipment – which could have been disastrous – we wouldn’t have the latter.
 And plastic?
 Two accidents changed the way we live and work: Charles Goodyear combined rubber and sulfur and accidentally put it on the stove for a period of time.
 Meanwhile, John Wesley Hyatt accidentally spilled a bottle of collodion, only to discover that when it dried it formed a flexible-yet-strong material.
 What a nice way to have your lightbulb business moment!